smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 7 - The Investigation.md

 Sisyphus said nothing.

 "Gather what you need," Theron ordered.
 "We leave in ten minutes."
 He looked at Nikias and Alexios.
-"And you two two, remember which side you're on.
+"And you two, remember which side you're on.
 Family is easy to protect when you're loyal.
 Much harder when you're not."

 The threat was clear.
 The guards nodded, faces carefully blank.